NewAlexandria/tren-a-las-nubes/README.md

 # What's Coming

 - Template blanks for AWS users and routes
-- Chef recipes for configuring things past the bootstrap (nginx, locomotive
+- Chef recipes for configuring things past the bootstrap (nginx, locomotive)
 - Deploy dependencies to standardized places
+- rbenv or rvm (rbenv rubies are missing readline out-of-box and take a long time to recompile on a t1.micro. rvm untested)
 - CLI inputs for vim and less augmentation